trinsic-id/v2-sdk/docs/index.md

 **Pass Template** Describes a pass using the attribute types and queries on those attributes

 **Trust Registry** Shows a list of authorized issuers and verifiers and the templates they’re authorized to use.

+*[Verifiable Credential]: A credential is a set of attributes about someone or something.
+Typically, credentials are digital versions of physical licenses, cards, documents, or certificates, but they can represent all kinds of abstract data.
+Based on the W3C Verifiable Credential Data Model